Gavriil1/CI_PP3_BJ/README.md

 ### Users

 1. I desire distinct choices to choose from on the main menu.
-2. I would like the ability to access and peruse the game rules.
+2. I would like the ability to access and read the game rules.
 3. I expect to receive continuous, real-time feedback throughout the game.
-4. I anticipate receiving feedback when a round concludes.
+4. I expect receiving feedback when a round concludes.
 5. I expect to receive feedback when the game concludes.
-6. I would like to be able to see my probability of winning or losing.
-7. I want to visually observe the new card I receive when dealt a new card.
+6. I want to visually observe the new card I receive when dealt a new card.
-8. I want to visually observe the new card the casino receives when they draw a new card.
+7. I want to visually observe the new card the casino receives when it recives a new card.

 ### Site Owner
-9. I desire a user-friendly menu interface that facilitates easy option selection.
+8. I want to be able to see the propabilites casino winning losing or draw the game
-10. I want to provide feedback to the user when they make incorrect inputs or when deciding whether to draw a new card or not.
+9. I want to provide feedback to the user when they make incorrect inputs or when deciding whether to draw a new card or not.
-11. I aim for the game text to be easily readable and comprehensible for the user.
+10. I aim for the game text to be easily readable and comprehensible for the user.

 [Back to Table Of Contents](#table-of-contents)